Nnnate423/Golang_Notes/Interview.md

     * 23 - telnet
     * 53 - DNS
 * sockets
+    * encapsulation of TCP/IP protocol, an API -> easy for programmer to use
+    * ip + port
     * a port -> corresponds to program/ process
 * TCP pipelining
     * selective repeat